 The primary goal of test security is to protect the integrity of the assessment and to assure that results are accurate and meaningful.
 To ensure that trends in achievement results can be calculated across years in order to provide longitudinal data, a certain number of test questions must be repeated from year to year.
 If any of these questions are made public, the validity of the test may be compromised.
 If the reliability or validity of a test is compromised, the test scores of individual students or entire classes may be invalidated, and disciplinary actions may be taken.

 Appropriate testing practices are not always universally understood or followed.
 Good testing practices are sometimes violated because the individual involved is not informed about what is appropriate for a standardized assessment administration.
-To help school staff securely administer the state assessment and have a common understanding of what practices are appropriate, the Hawaii Department of Education (HIDOE) has prepared these guidelines.
+To help school staff securely administer the state assessment and have a common understanding of what practices are appropriate, the Hawai‛i Department of Education (HIDOE) has prepared these guidelines.

 Overview of Test Security Manual